Python Functions Tutorial

-If you have any experience with other programming languages such as Java, you’ll know that a
+If you have any experience with other programming languages such as Java, you’ll know that the

-main function is required in order to execute functions.
+main function is required to execute functions.
 As you have seen in the examples above, this is not necessarily needed for Python.
 However, including a

-main() function in your Python program can be handy to structure your code in a logical way - all of the most important components are contained within this
+main() function in your Python program can be handy to structure your code logically - all of the most important components are contained within this